Choose options

 Russian Viking sword, Petersen D type, Gnezdovo, tomb c-2, 10th century

-This magnificent one-handed Viking Age sword is based on a find discovered in 1950 at the Gnezdovo archaeological complex near Smolensk, Russia, during the excavation of burial mound C-2.
-The original piece, dated to between the 9th and 18th centuries and classified as type D according to Petersen’s typology of Viking swords, lay in a pit beneath the remains of a pyre within the burial mound.
+This magnificent Viking Age one-handed sword is based on a find discovered in 1950 at the Gnezdovo archaeological complex, near Smolensk, Russia, during the excavation of barrow C-2.
+The original piece, dated between the 9th and 20th centuries and classified as type D according to the Petersen typology of Viking swords, lay in a pit beneath the remains of a pyre within the burial mound.

-It could not be clearly determined to whom the sword belonged.
-However, the precious materials and high-quality craftsmanship used in the creation of this sword suggest that it may have been the prestige or ceremonial weapon of an important tribal chieftain or elite Russian Viking warrior.
+It was not possible to clearly determine who owned the sword.
+However, the precious materials and high-quality craftsmanship used in its creation suggest it may have been the prestige or ceremonial weapon of an important tribal chieftain or elite Russian Viking warrior.

-The reconstruction offered here has a straight, double-edged blade made of hardened 1060 carbon steel with a wide, long kerf and unsharpened edges.
+The reconstruction offered here has a straight, double-edged blade made of hardened 1060 carbon steel with a long, wide kerf and unsharpened edges.
 The engravings are reproductions of the markings found on the original blade.

-The handle consists of a short brass cross-piece, a wooden handle section tightly wrapped with brass wire, and a generous brass pommel.
-Here too, the elaborate motifs and patterns that adorn the original artifact were recreated as faithfully as possible.
+The handle consists of a short brass crosspiece, a wooden handle section tightly wrapped with brass wire, and a generous brass pommel.
+Here, too, the elaborate motifs and patterns adorning the original artifact have been recreated as faithfully as possible.
 As with many surviving historical examples from this period, the pommel of this sword is a two-part construction.
-The tang of the blade is inserted into the base, passed through the top cap, and riveted from above.
+The blade tang is inserted into the base, passes through the upper cap, and is riveted from above.
 The base and cap were then connected to each other by two rivets.

-This one-handed sword from the early Middle Ages is delivered with a brown wooden/leather scabbard with a brass hood, a muzzle strap with an embossed knot/braid pattern and a beautiful sword belt made of robust 3mm thick leather.
-The removable belt can be adjusted to different sizes thanks to the punched holes.
-It features the same embossed motifs that adorn the muzzle of the scabbard, and a brass buckle in the shape of two snakes or dragons (a recurring motif in Norse/Viking Age art) completes the already exquisite overall look.
+This early medieval one-handed sword comes with a brown wooden/leather scabbard with a brass hood, a mouth strap with an embossed knot/braid pattern, and a beautiful sword belt made of sturdy, 3 mm thick leather.
+The removable belt can be adjusted to different sizes thanks to punched holes.
+It features the same embossed motifs that adorn the mouth of the scabbard, and a brass buckle in the shape of two snakes or dragons (a recurring motif in Norse/Viking Age art) completes the already exquisite overall look.

 A great piece of Viking history.

 This medieval sword is designed as a collector's item or decorative object.
-It is also ideal as an accessory, for example to complete your costume.
+It's also ideal as an accessory, for example, to complete your costume.

 Details: